Join A Secret Italy

 For me personally, it is not even a consideration when I travel within Italy.
 In fact, many of the best southern Italian destinations we feature are near volcanoes, and one of the great train journeys we feature on Traveling by Train in Italy is along the slopes of Mount Etna.

-Investing in real estate near these volcanic areas is a little different,
+However, investing in real estate near these volcanic areas is a little different.

-Buying your dream home in Italy can be daunting enough, you've got all those dubious 1 Euro house minefields to navigate and much else too.
-Most people forget about earthquakes and volcanoes.
+Buying your dream home in Italy can be daunting enough, with all those dubious 1-euro house minefields to navigate and much else too.
+That is why most people forget about earthquakes and volcanoes.

 That's a mistake.